-During the years ended December 31, 2014 and 2013, the Company incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and comprehensive loss and cash flows, respectively.
-At December 31, 2014, the Company had an accumulated deficit of \$126.6 million and expects to incur losses for the foreseeable future.
-To date, the Company has been funded by private and public equity financings.
+During the years ended December 31, 2015, 2014 and 2013, the Company incurred losses from operations and net cash outflows from operating activities as disclosed in the consolidated statements of operations and comprehensive loss and cash flows, respectively.
+At December 31, 2015, the Company had an accumulated deficit of \$153.2 million and expects to incur losses for the foreseeable future.
+To date, the Company has been funded primarily by various equity and debt financings.
 Although the Company believes that it will be able to successfully fund its operations, there can be no assurance the Company will be able to do so or that the Company will ever operate profitably.

 The Company's ability to continue as a going concern is dependent on the Company's ability to raise additional capital based on the achievement of existing milestones as and when required.
+The Company expects to seek additional financing in 2016.
 Should future capital raising be unsuccessful, the Company may not be able to continue as a going concern.
 Furthermore, the ability of the Company to continue as a going concern is subject to the ability of the Company to develop and successfully commercialize the product being developed.
 If the Company is unable to obtain such funding of an amount and timing necessary to meet its future operational plans, or to successfully commercialize its intellectual property, the Company may be unable to continue as a going concern.
 No adjustments have been made relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company not continue as a going concern.